Isabel Fonseca

 Isabel Fonseca, Lady Amis (born 1961) is an American writer.
 She is best known for her books Bury Me Standing: The Gypsies and Their Journey and Attachment.
 She was married to novelist Sir Martin Amis until his death in May 2023.

 Early life

 Isabel Fonseca was born in New York in 1961 and is the youngest of four children born to Uruguayan sculptor Gonzalo Fonseca and American painter Elizabeth Kaplan.
-Her siblings include Caio Fonseca, a painter whose works hang in the collections of the Metropolitan Museum of Art and Whitney Museum of Art; Bruno Fonseca, a painter who died of AIDS in 1994; and Quina Fonseca, a designer of clothes, costumes, and hats.
+Her siblings include Caio Fonseca, a painter whose works hang in the collections of the Metropolitan Museum of Art and Whitney Museum of Art; Bruno Fonseca, a painter who died from AIDS in 1994; and Quina Fonseca, a designer of clothes, costumes, and hats.